azhirnov/FrameGraph/docs/Overview.md

 frameGraph->AddTask( render_pass, draw_triangles );

 // add render pass to the frame graph.
-// after that you can not add draw tasks into render pass.
+// after that you can not add draw tasks into the render pass.
 Task submit = frameGraph->AddTask( SubmitRenderPass{ render_pass });

-// present into swapchain.
+// present to swapchain.
 // this task must be executed after drawing.
 Task present = frameGraph->AddTask( Present{ image }.DependsOn( submit ));